 Some hints are already included in the current article.
 Here are some more tips for the organisation of your tour through the northern Dahlener Heide like travel, accommodation, literature and maps.

 As described, the journey by train* is easily possible.
 Also and especially by bike, which you will need especially on weekends because of the limited traffic with local bus connections.
 The S4 from Leipzig provides the fastest connection to this region.
 Bicycles can be carried free of charge in the Mitteldeutsche transport association (MDV) in the train.

-With your own car or a rental car* you can reach the northern Dahlener Heide from the A14 motorway via the B87.
+With your own car, a rental car* or a camper van* you can reach the northern Dahlener Heide from the A14 motorway via the B87.
 Alternatively, you can take the B6 to Wurzen and from there on the state road 23 to Schildau.